 - Give your token a name and select the Descript drive it should be tied to.
 When you're ready, click Create token.

-- A window will appear with your token.
-Copy and store it in a safe place β you won't be able to view it again.
+- Copy and store your token in a safe place — you won't be able to view it again.
 If you lose it, you'll need to generate a new one.

 Keep your token private